CircleCI-Public/cimg-base/README.md

 This image contains the minimum tools required to operate a build on CircleCI (such as `git`) as well as extremely popular and useful tools in CircleCI (such as `docker`).

+## Support Policy

+The CircleCI Docker Convenience Image support policy can be found on the [CircleCI docs](https://circleci.com/docs/convenience-images-support-policy) site.
+This policy outlines the release, update, and deprecation policy for CircleCI Docker Convenience Images.

 ## Table of Contents

 - [Getting Started](#getting-started)